ilikerustoo/swarmsense/README.md

  - Install `nicegui` for simulation and visuals of drone in 3D space
  - Install the official Bitcraze client using `pip install cfclient` to set cf unique addresses or firmware upgreades
  - Only use the older crazyradio PA
+ - Assumes you have an integrated camera. `gesture_control.py` has the ability to take in other camera but we did not spend time to get this working.